GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 _instead of_ including the initialization code at the "top level" of your Ruby file that defines functions.
-This is because some serverless runtimes may load your Ruby file at build or deployment time (for example, to verify that the requested function is properly defined), and you generally don't want to run long-running initialization at that time.
-In some cases it could even cause deployment to fail if the initialization depends on resources available at runtime but not build time.
-Thus, most initialization should happen in an `on_startup` block, which is executed when a runtime server is starting up, but ignored at build time.
+This is because some serverless runtimes may load your Ruby file at build or deployment time (for example, to verify that the requested function is properly defined), which will execute any code present at the top level of the Ruby file.
+If your initialization is long-running or depends on runtime resources or environment variables, this could cause the deployment to fail.
+By performing initialization in an `on_startup` block instead, you ensure it will run when an actual runtime server is starting up, but not at build/deployment time.

 ```ruby
 require "functions_framework"